ericmwalk/weblog.lol/weblog/_Lists/Movies.md

 ***
 ### 🍿 [iHostage (2025)](https://www.themoviedb.org/movie/1371202)  - ★☆☆☆☆
 I really can’t recommend this movie.
 I am one of those people once I start watching a movie I need to see it though to the end.
 This is one of them, I won’t even say it is the worst movie I have ever seen and in fact after it was done I realized it was based on a true story.
-However, it kind of leaves you hanging in the end (though I guess in the real world they didn’t now) and since it was made in a different language I am not sure why it is hard for me to watch a movie when the words they say do not match their mouth.
+However, it kind of leaves you hanging in the end (though I guess in the real world they didn’t know) and since it was made in a different language I am not sure why it is hard for me to watch a movie when the words they say do not match their mouth.
 <img alt="iHostage poster" src="https://image.tmdb.org/t/p/w780/h87bgIhs4keL005Ch5aeKhnaAIL.jpg" width=200 height=300 >
 	Watched on *2025-04-18*